 I’ve taken a very long time to do a Face gym Pro review for a couple of reasons.
 It’s £399 and that made me just stare at it for a few week plus there was no stock for a while because it sold out so fast when it launched, even at the price.

 The Facegym Pro Device leaflet comes with so many warnings I thought perhaps I’d mistakenly been sent something nuclear.
 However, I think this is fairly standard for insurance reasons, particularly with electricals near the face or delicates.
-It’s quite an interesting looking thing– I have the yellow version (HERE) but it also comes in white (HERE) and grey and it’s really easy to use.
+It’s quite an interesting looking thing– I have the yellow version HERE but it also comes in white and grey (at the time of writing) and it’s really easy to use.

 You’re given a face map of how to move the wand over your face for optimal results.
 You absolutely must use the gel that comes with it otherwise nothing will happen – you will just feel like you’re pushing something heavy over your face.
 With the gel though, the Facegym Pro Device zings into action.
 And I use the word ‘zing’ because when it goes past a filling in your tooth, you do know about it!

 It feels like somewhere between pins and needles and (teeny weeny) electric shocks on your skin – I ramped mine up to full capacity – in for a penny and all that – the first time, but I lowered the intensity for a few times subsequently.
 It doesn’t hurt as such, but neither would I say it feels like a gentle massage on the skin.
 I know it can’t work without the gel, but the gel feels too thick to be nice for the skin and I’d have preferred something lighter feeling and more silky – and I suppose, more skincare-ish, although it was, apparently, formulated by a skin care expert and contains actives.